Have you received a PERM denial? Wondering why your case was rejected without even receiving an audit?

-- At SGM Law Group, our PERM Labor Certification lawyers can assist with both options of the PERM denial appeal whether it be gathering documentation or conduction an analysis of your individual PERM case.
+- VisaNation Law Group PERM Labor Certification lawyers can assist with both options of the PERM denial appeal whether it be gathering documentation or conduction an analysis of your individual PERM case.

 - Our team has gained approvals for hundreds of PERM cases as well as appeals.